-- Place approved fuel container on the ground. - Do not fill a fuel container while it is in the vehicle (including the cargo area). - Keep the fuel pump nozzle in contact with the fuel container while filling. - Do not use a device that would hold the fuel pump handle in the fill position.
+- Place approved fuel container on the ground. - DO NOT fill a fuel container while it is in the vehicle (including the cargo area). - Keep the fuel pump nozzle in contact with the fuel container while - DO NOT use a device that would hold the fuel pump handle in the fill position.

-Easy Fuel[®] No Cap Fuel System
+Easy Fuel® "No Cap" Fuel System

-The fuel system may be under pressure.
+WARNING: The fuel system may be under pressure.
 If you hear a hissing sound near the fuel filler door, do not refuel until the sound stops.
 Otherwise, fuel may spray out, which could cause serious personal injury.